zxc916684603/ecs/intl.en-US/Product Introduction/Instance type families.md

 |ecs.d1-c14d3.14xlarge|56|160.0|12 \* 5500|17.0|1,800|6|8|
 |ecs.d1.14xlarge|56|224.0|28 \* 5500|17.0|1,800|6|8|

-**Note:**

--   You cannot change configurations of d1 instances.
--   For more information about d1 type families, see [FAQ on d1 and d1ne](https://www.alibabacloud.com/help/faq-detail/52993.htm).
+**Note:** For more information about d1 type families, see [FAQ on d1 and d1ne](https://www.alibabacloud.com/help/faq-detail/52993.htm).

 Click [here](#) to view other instance type families.